MauricioRobayo/nextjs-google-analytics/README.md

 ## Custom event

-You can import the `event` function to track a custom event:
+You can use the `event` function to track a custom event:

 ```js
 import { useState } from "react";